-The TK400 Resin is an extraction chromatographic resin that is comprised of octanol impregnated onto aninertsupport.Knightetal.showedthatlong-chained alcohols, especially octanol, show very interesting selectivity towards Pa at high HCl concentrations, allowing for facile Pa/Np separation using column chromatography.
-Jerome and al. characterized the TK400 Resin with respect to its selectivity for a number of elements including Pa, Np, U and Th.
+The TK400 Resin is an extraction chromatographic resin that is comprised of octanol impregnated onto an inert support.
+Knight et al. showed that long-chained alcohols, especially octanol, show very interesting selectivity towards Pa at high HCI concentrations, allowing for facile Pa/Np separation using column chromatography.
+Jerome et al. characterized a number of elements including Pa, Np, U and Th.

-Dw values of selected elements on TK400 Resin in HCl at varying concentration [Data provided by Ivanov et al]
+$\rm D{\rm w}$ values of selected elements on TK400 Resin in HCl at varying concentration [Data provided by lvanov et al]

-Theyfound that Pa retention sharply increases at high ( $\geq$ 9M) HCl concentrations whereas other elements tested are not retained.
-At HCl concentrations < 8M HCl on the other hand Dw values of Pa were found to be low allowing for its elution in a small volume.
+They found that Pa retention sharply increases at high (\geq 9M) HCl concentrations whereas other elements tested are not retained.
+At HCl concentrations < 8M HCl on the other hand D_w values of Pa were found to be low allowing for its elution in a small volume.
 Ostapenko et al. found a similar trend for Pa retention with k' values being high for Pa at high HCl concentrations (9M).
 These results correspond overall well to the selectivity observed by Knight et al. when performing Np/Pa separation.